Yeddo/NVDchecker/README.md

 - `--input-file`: File containing the package listing from the package manager.
 - `--output-file`: Output Excel file name (default: `cve_report.xlsx`).
 - `--api-key`: NVD API key (optional but recommended to avoid rate limits).
+- `--sbom`: SBOM parser (SWID tags from SWID yocto receipe specifically) May not work with other SBOM formats.

 ### Example Command
 ```bash